 SEO stands for “search engine optimization.”
 It is the process of getting traffic and results on the search engines that are:

-Essentially, SEO is the practice of optimizing your web pages to make them provide the best result in the search engines.
+Essentially, SEO for nonprofits is the practice of optimizing your web pages to make them provide the best result in the search engines.
 It focuses on improving traffic via non paid search results.
-If you have a website for your nonprofit organization, part of your marketing efforts should include optimizing your website for the best search engine results.
+If you have a website for your nonprofit organization, part of your marketing efforts should include SEO for nonprofits by optimizing your website for the best search engine results.
 Preparing a website for the best search engine result will require you to use SEO.
 Even though it requires time, effort, and patience, the benefits are long lasting.

 SEO Makes it Easier for Small Nonprofits to Compete